From Competition to Collaboration: Designing Sustainable Mechanisms Between LLMs and Online Forums: Findings

 \paragraph{Asymmetric information}

-Table~\ref{tab:llm_performance} reports player utilities for each of Player~G's strategies.
+Table~\ref{tab:combined_performance} reports player utilities for each of Player~G's strategies.
 Across all evaluated language models, \textbf{G-Utility} consistently outperforms the \textbf{G-Greedy} strategy.
-This result is statistically significant under all LLMs for Player~F, and for the two LLaMA variants for Player G (the significance analysis appears in Subsection~\ref{subsec:appndx:asymmetric}).
+This result is statistically significant under all LLMs.
 In other words, incorporating acceptance probability estimates yields higher total perplexity than naively maximizing perplexity alone across all LLMs.

-For example, with Pythia-6.9b, \textbf{G-Greedy} achieves a cumulative perplexity of 75,715, whereas \textbf{G-Utility} increases it to 78,164, while simultaneously boosting community engagement from 163.6 to 196.1 normalized views.
-Similar gains are observed for both variants of LLaMA-3.1, where expected-utility selection yields perplexity improvements of +20\% to +23\% relative to greedy, alongside substantial increases in views.
-Interestingly, \textbf{G-Greedy} performs similarly to the random baseline w.r.t. normalized views, as Player~G is agnostic toward Player~F's utility under both strategies.
+For example, with Pythia-6.9b, \textbf{G-Greedy} achieves a cumulative perplexity of 51,729, whereas \textbf{G-Utility} increases it to 65,346, while simultaneously boosting community engagement from 0.721 to 1.621 normalized views.
+Similar gains are observed for both variants of Llama-3.1, where expected-utility selection yields perplexity improvements of +24\% to +34\% relative to greedy, alongside substantial increases in views.
+Interestingly, \textbf{G-Greedy} underperforms relative to the random baseline w.r.t. normalized views, as Player~G is agnostic toward Player~F's utility under both strategies.

-Ultimately, Table~\ref{tab:llm_performance} also reports the EURR for each player. \textbf{G-Utility} allows for recovering 55\%-66\% of Player~F's utility, and similarly 46\%-52\% for Player G's utility compared to the idealized full-information, collaborative scenario.
+Ultimately, Table~\ref{tab:combined_performance} reports the EURR for each player. \textbf{G-Utility} allows for recovering 58\%-70\% of Player~F's utility, and similarly 51\%-63\% for Player~G's utility compared to the idealized full-information, collaborative scenario.
 We remind the reader that these are \emph{under-estimates}, highlighting that potential collaboration on the basis of our framework could be even more appealing to both parties.